balpha/scribus-patches-16/README.md

 This patch updates the scribus134 loader to also load drop shadow data, so that I can load my old files correctly.

+### Image orientation

+This patch allows changing the orientation of an image in steps of 90 degrees without having to rotate the image frame.
+Scribus 1.5+ has this feature built in (with arbitrary angles), but 1.4.x didn't, and I have lots of files that make use of this patch.
+And because my orientation functionality cannot be easily converted to the native rotation functionality (because you'd need the dimensions of the image), I'm just keeping it around, even though I now have *two* ways to rotate images inside the image frame.

+While true for all these patches, this one especially is tailored to my use case: Easier handling of photos (in formats like TIF, PNG, JPEG) that aren't present in the proper orientation, and PDF output.
+I use Scribus exclusively for print design, so all I ever do is create PDFs.
+Therefore, just like with the soft shadows, I can't promise that this e.g. works with all exporters.
+It also does not or may not work correctly when the image is an embedded PDF or other special-case format.

+Also note that this is a fairly new patch and thus I may not have found all issues yet.

+Finally this, too, is a **file format change**.
+If you save a .sla document where you have changed an image's orientation, then open and re-save this document with an *unpatched* version of Scribus, the orientation will be back to zero even if you later open the file in the patched version again.
+Because vanilla Scribus doesn't know about this feature, it ignores the orientation setting when opening a document, and does not persist it when re-saving it.

 ### Auto contrast

 This patch adds a new image effect called "Auto contrast".